sternmotor/borgserver/README.md

 Place borg clients SSH public keys in

 * Single user operation: environment variable `BORG_SSHKEYS`
-* Multi user operation: persistent storage volume mounted at `/sshkeys` - hidden files will be ignored!
+* Multi user operation: persistent storage volume mounted at `/sshkeys`

 ### SSH server host keys

-The `/sshkeys/host` directory and SSH host keys of the borgserver container is automatically created if it does not exist.
-This must be persistent storage to enable a permanent SSH trust relation to borgbackup clients.
+In `/sshkeys/borgserver` directory, SSH host keys of the borgserver container are stored respectively automatically created if these do not exist.
+This directory should be persistent to enable a permanent SSH trust relation of borgbackup clients.

 ### Backup storage